The old way of being a boss is over.

 Here are some training opportunities and courses for leaders seeking improvement in their skills.

 - The Flourishing Center offers a highly effective coaching skills training course that weaves the science of positive psychology into developing thriving coaches.
-This particular course is only available to graduates of the Certificate in Applied Positive Psychology course.
+This particular course is only available to graduates of the Certificate in Applied Positive Psychology (CAPP) course.
 The science-backed skills learned through CAPP are serving leaders in a wide variety of workspaces across the globe.

 - Performance Consultants has had global success building managers with coaching skills that increase productivity.
 Their workshops have helped many organizations across the globe.
 They were pioneers in coaching skills for managers.

-- Cornerstone is another global organization that incubates effective leaders by developing a culture of life-long learning and compassion.
+- Cornerstone is another global organization that incubates effective leaders by developing a culture of lifelong learning and compassion.
 Their products and services are highly regarded as organization changing.
 Their client reviews are outstanding.

-Relevant Tools for Developing your Coaching Skills (from our Toolkit)
+Relevant Tools for Developing Your Coaching Skills

 A Take-Home Message